| Online

 No computer?

-in to the BeingAnOnly Online Community at an internet cafe or your
+FaceBook BeingAnOnly Community at an internet cafe or your local library.

 Where are you?